-Each chapter receives a confidential, custom Strategic Report using the information gathered from RFM data.
-This report shares your chapter's statistics with regards to recruitment performance on your campus as well as highlighting areas of increasing and/or decreasing strengths compared to the past three years.
+Each chapter receives a confidential, custom Strategic Report using the information gathered through the Recruitment Assessment, the RFM report, and CDC recruitment/pre-recruitment visit reports and reviewed by your RCRS/CRC/NCRC.
+This report shares your chapter's statistics with regards to recruitment performance on your campus as well as highlighting areas of increasing and/or decreasing strengths compared to the past 3 years.
+The report shares trends from the Recruitment Assessment for your chapter.
 Near the end of the report, you can find custom strategic suggestions to help increase your chapter's strength during recruitment.
-This report can be found by going Anchorbase > Recruitment & Panhellenic > Reports > Strategic Report.
+These are given to EVC each year and should be passed down during officer transitions.
+If you need your report, please reach out to your RCRS/CRC/NCRC or email recruitment@deltagamma.org.